 - 5W available in Candle (dimmable)

-This refers to the practical lighting in areas where you perform activities needing attention to detail.
-This includes desk lamps for your bedroom allowing you to read, or pendant lights illuminating areas used for cooking.
+Task lighting refers to the practical lighting in areas where you perform activities needing attention to detail.
+These include desk lamps for your bedroom, allowing you to read or pendant lights illuminating areas used for cooking.

-So taking the above three types of lighting into consideration is a good place to start when upgrading the lighting in your home.
-The idea is to tastefully and functionally mix and match different light sources to create the overall effect you desire.
+So considering the above three types of lighting is an excellent place to start when upgrading the lighting in your home.
+The idea is to tastefully and functionally mix and match different light sources to create your desired overall effect.

-As a species, we spend more time indoors than ever before and it is affecting our health.
-It is therefore important to choose the right lighting for your home.
-While there is no light like natural light, advances in lighting technology have meant greater choice and control.
-Lighting can therefore be used as a tool to bring a room to life or create a serene calming mood.
-It can be used to create a restful, calming atmosphere in the bedroom, or a vibrant energetic feel in the living room.
+As a species, we spend more time indoors than ever before, affecting our health.
+It is therefore essential to choose the proper lighting for your home.
+While there is no light like natural light, technological advances have meant greater choice and control.
+Therefore, you can use lighting as a tool to bring a room to life or create a serene, calming mood.
+For example, you can use it to make a restful, calming atmosphere in the bedroom or a vibrant, energetic feel in the living room.
 Good lighting also addresses the specific needs of each space.
-Layering is a technique used to achieve all of this and you can utilise it to upgrade the lighting in your home.
+Layering is a technique used to achieve all of this, and you can utilise it to upgrade the lighting in your home.

 Updated on 6 March 2020